tfoerst3r/generate_quarto_presentation/README.md

 # Introduction

-The main purpose of this repo is the make the generation of a default template project generator for quarto presentations, with an emphasis on top-row presentations (more PowerPoint-like).
+The main purpose of this repo is to generate an executable shell script for quarto presentations, with an emphasis on top-row presentations (more PowerPoint-like).
+The `generate_quarto_presentation` script itself is explained below.

 # Installation